matanbroner/matanbroner.com/_posts/ot-crdt-notes/2022-09-16-crdt-notes.md

 date:   2022-09-16 00:00:00 +0700
 categories: notes
 ---
-> Note: This post is more of a space for me to jot down my notes as I read a long survey paper
+> Note: This post is more of a space for me to jot down my notes as I learn about CRDTs

 # Introduction
 A while ago, I built an app called "Tryout", which uses the notorious ShareDB library to map operational transforms onto